frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 The following features should be available with the Tester role (and not necessarily the DataAdmin role):

 # Miscelaneous

-### Running a report.

-Reports are saved by the ladybug backend.
-The backend provides different storages:

-* Memory storage.
-* File storage.
-* Database storage.
-* TODO: Make this overview complete.

-Some storages provide the option to delete specific reports.
-Others only provide the option to clear all reports.
-If a storage provides the option to clear all reports, then the user should have the option to clear all reports at once.

-It should be possible to configure what storage is used in the ladybug backend, although this does not need to be controllable through the GUI.

 TODO: Tester role not properly described.
 TODO: Include white box, grey box, black box.
 What is it?